anandu06dev/ng4StarterKit/README.md

 }
 ```

-An obvious caveat with this approach is that it only applies to a single entity.
-What if a read model requires multiple
+One obvious caveat in this approach is that it only works for a single entity.
+What if a view model requires multiple
-aggregates to please the UI concerns?
-Providing different read model implementations based on a write model violates
+sources?
+Providing different view model attached to domain models implementations violates the single responsibility rule.
-the principle "separation of concerns" (SoC).
-This principle demands a clear separation between the reads and writes
-where models mutate data and views present data.
-By using an abstract class we could put together reusable factory
+By using an abstract class we could put together reusable factory methods:
-methods that return view models:

 ```
 abstract class OrderViewModel {